cjoakim/azure-cosmosdb-synapse-link/README.md

 ## Part 3: Demonstration

-### The International Air Travel Data
+### 3.1 The International Air Travel Data

-Each line in file data/air_travel_departures.json contains a document that looks similar to the following:
+Each line in file data/air_travel_departures.json contains a document that looks logically similar to the following:

 ```
 {